Orthodontists Serving Denver, Cherry Creek, Stapleton & Nearby Areas Of Colorado

-After you’ve discussed with Dr. Rudman how the orthodontic treatment will proceed, you will meet with our treatment coordinator to learn about financial arrangements and our office policy.
+After you’ve discussed how the orthodontic treatment will proceed, you will meet with our treatment coordinator to learn about financial arrangements and our office policy.
 Treatment fee quotes are good for a time period of 12 months from the initial exam.
 After a year, a new exam will need to be performed to determine if your needs have changed.

 Then we'll arrange your next appointment to place your braces or Invisalign® trays.
 This is an exciting appointment as your treatment will finally begin!
 You'll be on your way to the straight, healthy smile of your dreams.

 Early Intervention Orthodontics for Children

 From children to adults, people of diverse ages can be good candidates for orthodontics.
 But there is often an optimal time period to begin treatment.
 Oftentimes this optimal age is whenever the first signs of orthodontic issues appear, or no later than age 7.
 Beginning treatment at this time ensures the greatest result and the least amount of time and expense.

 While a child this young probably does not need actual braces yet, it is a good age to bring them to our office for an appointment.
 Dr. Rudman and Dr. Birg will be able to examine their teeth and bite in order to anticipate the right timing for treatment.